What Is FHA Loan?

 Pre-Approval

-The first step in securing an FHA loan is getting pre-approved.
+The first step to apply for FHA home loan is getting pre-approved.
 This involves submitting basic financial information to a lender, such as income, credit history, and employment status.
 The lender will assess your eligibility for an FHA loan and provide a pre-approval letter that outlines how much you can borrow.

 2